2017 Pre-Conference Trips

 It has become a popular Mothapalooza tradition to offer several Pre-Conference tours to participants which take place on Friday afternoon.
 These tours are led by some of our finest guides and give participants an in-depth look into particularly interesting habitats.
 This year we are adding one Post-Conference offering - a very special Photography Expedition (see below).

-This year is no exception!
-We have five choices of trips for you.
+We have six choices of trips for you, pre-conference on Friday.
 If you are interested, please mark your first, second & third choice of trip on the registration form.

 Please read the sidebar on this page for important details - thank you!

-2. SOLD OUT - Feline Flora & Prickly Pears: Exploring the Flora and Fauna of Lynx Prairie and Sandy Springs Cemetery!
-4/7/16 - SOLD OUT!
+2. Feline Flora & Prickly Pears II: Exploring the Flora and Fauna of Lynx Prairie and Sandy Springs Cemetery!
+Field Trip Leaders: Jason Larson & MaLisa Spring SOLD OUT

 Difficulty Level – Easy to Medium, in and out of vehicles, van stops with short hikes, some uneven trails